pd-l2ork/pd/README.md

 1. Join the development list:
    http://disis.music.vt.edu/cgi-bin/mailman/listinfo/l2ork-dev
 2. Tell us what you'd like to work on.
-Unfortunately there are _lots_ of externals and even core features that are poorly documented.
+Unfortunately, there are _lots_ of externals and even core features that are poorly documented.
 We can help make sure you aren't duplicating functionality (or that you at least know what's already been implemented).
 3. Send us your patch and we'll try it out.
 If it's well-documented and there aren't any bugs we'll add it to the software.
 4. If you want to do regular development and have commit access, just request